Are menstrual cups safe for more than 12 hours of continuous wear?

 If you find your cup or disc smells or is becoming discolored, never soak it in hydrogen peroxide.
 This (along with several other ingredients) is unsafe for the vagina and its microbiome.

 Menstrual blood contains blood, tissue, mucus, as well as naturally occurring vaginal bacteria.
 While this is all normal and healthy, it’s meant to be eliminated and can be problematic if held in for too long.
-Wearing a menstrual cup for longer than 12 hours can increases chances of infection.
-Although in comparison to other period products, these chances are still quite low.

 Why Are Menstrual Cups Safe for Up to 12 Hours?

-Menstrual cups and discs are made from bacteria resistant 100% medical grade silicone.
+That's because they're made of bacteria resistant, 100 percent medical grade silicone.
 As an internal menstrual device, we have designed them with body safe medical grade silicone and pigments.
 This means that they are safe for direct body contact for prolonged periods of time.
-They are entirely safe to be worn for up to 12 hours of continuous protection, thanks to these materials and the care that we have taken to develop and manufacture them.

 Both the DivaCup and Diva Disc are Health Canada and FDA approved.
 However, these approvals come with regulations, and wear beyond 12 hours is not deemed safe or recommended.
 Medical grade silicone is designed not to interfere with the vagina and its microbiome when it’s taken care of properly.
 This includes regular cleansing and proper storage in a breathable cotton bag (never an airtight container), and periodic emptying and rinsing.